-New York – May 22, 2013 – The National Academy of Television Arts & Sciences (NATAS) today announced the winners of the Jim McKay and Mike Wallace Memorial Scholarship.
-In addition, a special one-time scholarship honoring Dr. Norman Felsenthal, Chair Emeritus of NATAS’ Scholarship program since its inception, was also announced.
+New York – August 20, 2014 – The National Academy of Television Arts & Sciences (NATAS) today announced the winners of the Jim McKay and Mike Wallace Memorial Scholarships.

-The Jim McKay Memorial Scholarship, now in its fourth year, honors sportscaster Jim McKay.
-This is the inaugural year of the Mike Wallace Memorial Scholarship, honoring longtime CBS newsman Mike Wallace.
+The Jim McKay Memorial Scholarship, now in its fifth year, honors sportscaster Jim McKay.
+This is the second year of the Mike Wallace Memorial Scholarship, honoring longtime CBS newsman Mike Wallace.

 These scholarships are available to outstanding high school seniors from across the United States who intend to pursue communications-related baccalaureate degrees in pursuit of a career in any aspect of the television industry.